All dots on the distribution map represent county records. The black dots are records from tblMain. Gold dots

-represent counties (United States) and localities (Canada) based on observations (research grade) that were posted on iNaturalist from 19 July 2016 to 2 September 2024.
+represent counties (United States) and localities (Canada) based on observations from iNaturalist.
 The records from iNaturalist have greatly expanded the known range of this species and, given the distribution of the dots, it is likely that O. salvii also occurs in Washington and Oregon.

 Oecanthus salvii is found in the West Region of the United States (California, Idaho, Nevada, and Utah) and British Columbia, Canada (Thompson-Nicola).